Parasrah/selenium-nix-example/README.md

 ### Direnv (+Nix)

 To install `direnv`, you should use the normal package manager that comes with your system.
-For Debian based distributions (like Ubuntu), this can be achieved with the following command:
+For Debian based distributions (PopOS or Ubuntu) this can be achieved with the following command:

 `sudo apt-get install direnv`